regitaarr/regitaarr/README.md

 - 🎯 Currently exploring **Mobile Development** with Flutter
 - 🌱 Always learning new technologies and frameworks
 - 🎮 I like playing Mobile Legends, this is my ID {1275866107}.
 Let's play together
-- ⚡ Fun fact: I speak multiple programming languages fluently and I can speak 2 regional languages, namely Sundanese and Javanese!
+- ⚡ Fun fact: I can speak 2 regional languages, namely Sundanese and Javanese!

 </div>